Updated January 2021

 I remember the confusion vividly.

 You’ve seen people vaping and decide that it’s worth a try.
 It looks so simple: just replace your cigarette smoking with vaping and that’s it.
-Any old e-cigarette kit will do the job.
+Any old e-cig kit will do the job, right?.

-We’ve put together a guide to help you navigate the sometimes-confusing world of vaping device and ensure you hit the “buy” button on the right kit for you.
+So we’ve put together this e-cigarette buying guide to help you navigate the sometimes-confusing world of vaping devices and to ensure you hit the “buy” button on the best electronic cigarette kit for you.

 - Types of E-Cig